Cory Bowles: Life and career

 Bowles was born in Montreal, Quebec and raised in Truro, Nova Scotia.

 Best known as Cory in Trailer Park Boys, he also is the principal choreographer of Halifax-based Contemporary Dance Company Verve Mwendo, plays in the rock band Aide-De-Camp and voices the children's series Poko.
 In the mid-1990s Bowles gained some prominence as MC of hip hop act Hip Club Groove, performing under the name "Chek Love".
 The group released an EP on No Records and later a full length on Murderecords.
 The group toured Canada, often opening for other Halifax based bands such as Sloan.

 Bowles later formed a theatre company in 1997 with bandmate Joseph Wynne called The Good Companions.
 After closing down the company he went on to further his studies as a dancer and choreographer in Alberta.

 Bowles received a Gemini Award for his work on Trailer Park Boys and ECMA nominations for music.
 His quirky choreography has turned up in music videos for artists such as Matt Mays and Jenn Grant.

 Bowles left Trailer Park Boys after the sixth season in 2006 and continued to work in film, theatre and music at Bishop's University.
 Bowles rejoined the cast of Trailer Park Boys in season 8 after the show was picked up by Netflix in 2013.

 Bowles wrote, directed and narrated the feature film Black Cop, which won the award for Best Canadian Feature Film at the 2017 Vancouver International Film Festival and the John Dunning Discovery Award at the 6th Canadian Screen Awards.

-In 2019, Bowles directed Renee Joy and Nikki LeBlanc, two episodes in season one of the Canadian TV series Diggstown.
+Since Black Cop, Bowles has transitioned back into television, directing various episodes of Canadian series such as Coroner, Pretty Hard Cases, and Diggstown.